Remove temporary and duplicate files with CCleaner

 You could also use the Select All of Type item on the right-click menu to quickly select all duplicate JPG image files, for example.

-To exclude a folder, right-click on an item in it, expand Exclude and choose the path.
+To exclude a folder, right-click on an item in it, expand Exclude menu and choose the path.

-You can later manage exclusions easily in the Exclude tab of CCleaner File Finder.
+You can later manage exclusions easily in the Exclude tab of CCleaner Duplicate Finder.

-Now comes the final warning - File Finder removes the selected files permanently, without moving them to Recycle Bin!
-You might also want to download and install Recuva before erasing anything.
+Now comes the final warning - Duplicate Finder removes the selected files permanently, without moving them to Recycle Bin!
+You might want to download and install Recuva before erasing anything.
 Basic instructions for using the undelete/file and folder recovery program are available in this article.

 Please double-check (and triple-check) the list of selected items and only then click the Delete selected button on the bottom right.

-File removal probably takes just a few moments.
+File removal probably takes just a few moments - it is always so much easier to mess things up than to restore order.
 After completion, a "The selected files have been successfully deleted" dialog appears.
 Click OK.